top of page

 A hallmark of the Montessori Method is its focus on the senses.
 Dr. Montessori taught that perception through the senses precedes intellectual activity and that an appeal to the senses is the best way to fully engage the child in learning.

-A true Montessori classroom is recognizable by an array of standardized, aesthetically appealing objects made of natural materials such as rock, cloth, paper, and wood.
-In addition to learning, the child develops an appreciation of beauty and of nature.
+In addition, a true Montessori classroom is recognizable by an array of standardized, aesthetically appealing objects made of natural materials such as rock, cloth, paper, and wood.
+Through touching and creating with these items the child develops an appreciation of beauty and of nature.

 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////